 The role of the fraud vendor and PSP in this was revealing.
 Ideally we have no impact on the customer journey - in fact there was strong consensus that the control of that experience lay squarely with the merchant.
 Our role was to consume the data and provide predictions and actions, invisible to the user.
 One strong request from everyone there was that the fraud vendor and/or PSP provide trending information about fraud seen across a portfolio of clients.
 There was also a suggestion that, although it is not a simple task, somehow this data is shared between merchants in some format.
 Something to pursue.

 Strong Customer Authentication, Exemptions, 3DS2.0 and duck breast

-Martin Sweeney, CEO at Ravelin, after the main course shared some thoughts on Strong Customer Authentication (SCA) and 3DSecure 2.0 (these links are to articles Sweeney has penned on the topic).
+Martin Sweeney, CEO at Ravelin, after the main course shared some thoughts on Strong Customer Authentication (SCA) and 3DSecure 2.0 (these links are to articles Sweeney has penned on the topic) - read more about this here.
 Maurits Dekker, CCO of Buckaroo, also expressed his wish that we start to talk about the coming regulation as an opportunity and not a threat.
 In reaction, the table were hungry for certainty.
 The role again here of the PSP and fraud vendor is to work with the merchant to navigate the choppy waters.